Where do you post your competitive bid documents and the results?

 What is eCommerce?

-eCommerce is the electronic exchange of contract orders (CO), purchase orders (PO), purchase order confirmations / acknowledgements and invoices.
-BC Hydro uses a third party service provider, the Ariba Network, for this process.
+eCommerce is the electronic exchange of contract orders (COs), purchase orders (POs), purchase order confirmations/acknowledgements and invoices.
+BC Hydro uses a third party service provider, the SAP Ariba Network, for this process.

-- Ability to track invoices and orders online
+- Ability to track orders and invoices online

 - Reduced invoice exceptions